IN-CORE/incore-docs/manual_jb/content/analyses/building_loss.md

 This analysis calculates the building loss based on building appraisal value, mean damage, and an inflation multiplier.
-A user must supply the inflation rate (as a percentage) between building appraisal year and year of interest (current, date of hazard, etc.)
+A user must supply the inflation rate (as a percentage) between building appraisal year and year of interest (current, date of hazard, etc.) and optional Occupancy multiplier.
+The analysis can be used for with building mean damage results for either Structural, Drift-Sensitive Nonstructural, Acceleration-Sensitive Nonstructural or Contents Damage component.

 The output of this analysis is a CSV file with structural losses based on damage.